 1. On the Tables screen (from the last step of the procedure above), click the Ingest button.
-Anzo opens the Ingest dialog box and automatically populates the data source value.
-If there is only one configured data store, the Anzo Data Store value is also auto-populated.
-In addition, if the default ETL Engine is configured for the system, the Auto Map Engine Config field will also be populated.
-For example, in the image below the Anzo Data Store and Auto Map Engine Config fields are not populated because there are two available choices:
+Anzo opens the Ingest dialog box and automatically populates the Data Source Connection value.
+If there is only one configured Data Store, the Anzo Data Store value is also auto-populated.
+In addition, if the default ETL Engine is configured for the system, the Auto Map Engine Config field is also populated.
+For example, in the image below the Anzo Data Store field is not populated because there are multiple available choices.
+The ETL Engine field is populated because the Local Sparkler Engine is configured as the default ETL Engine: